Wrong-o/terminal_escape/README.md

 -LS is not working properly, it lists files in sub directories (fixed)

--CD is not consistent with syntax, sometime cd /dir and sometime cd dir/
+-CD is not consistent with syntax, sometime cd /dir and sometime cd dir/ (fixed)

 -Spelling mistakes in the txt files

 -Add mv command to move file.
+(In progress Otto)

 -Fuck around untill you break something, then report